Backup and Restore

 The restic-wrapper command

-The Restic binary is not installed in the host system.
-NS8 runs Restic within a core container, preparing environment variables with values read from the Redis DB and properly mounting the application Podman volumes.
+The Restic binary is not provided by the Linux distribution.
+Instead, NS8 runs Restic within a core container, preparing environment variables with values read from the Redis DB and properly mounting the application Podman volumes.

 The restic-wrapper command is designed to manually run Restic from the